Does Bionic Reading Help ADHD? What the Evidence Says

 Bionic reading works by bolding the first few letters of each word.

-The concept was developed by Swiss typographic designer Renato Casutt, who theorized that our brains don't need to see every letter to understand a word—they just need enough visual information to trigger recognition.
+The concept was developed by Swiss typographic designer Renato Casutt, who theorized that our brains don't need to see every letter to understand a word.
+They just need enough visual information to trigger recognition.

 How ADHD Affects Reading